Note: The following document is an English translation of the Japanese-language original.

-(1) The Company has established an Internal Audit Office under the direct authority of the President and Chief Executive Officer.
+(1) The Company has established an Internal Audit Office under the direct authority of the Representative Director and President.

-(2) The Company has formulated “Internal Audit Regulations” defining the basic parameters regarding audits, including audit criteria and standards; audits examine business execution and the operational status of compliance systems, risk management and the internal control systems of the Company and its subsidiaries, and are conducted to confirm that overall operations are being conducted appropriately in light of laws, regulations and the Articles of Incorporation.
+(2) The Company has formulated “Internal Audit Regulations” defining the basic parameters regarding audits, including audit criteria and standards; audits examine the operational status of business execution, compliance systems, risk management and the internal control systems of the Company and its subsidiaries, and are conducted to confirm that overall operations are being conducted appropriately in light of laws, regulations and the Articles of Incorporation.

 (3) The Companyʼs Internal Audit Office confirms that its code of conduct, as an expression of the Companyʼs corporate culture and climate, is respected in letter and spirit, and whether it is being implemented.

-(4) The Company’s Internal Audit Office prepares internal audit reports, which it reports to the President and Chief Executive Officer.
-The President and Chief Executive Officer makes improvements and takes other necessary measures based on the internal audit reports, and reports actions taken to the Board of Directors.
+(4) The Companyʼs Internal Audit Office prepares internal audit reports, which it reports to the Representative Director and President.
+The Representative Director and President makes improvements and takes other necessary measures based on the internal audit reports, and reports actions taken to the Board of Directors.

-(5) The Company’s Internal Audit Office, as appropriate, reports to and coordinates with the Audit & Supervisory Board members on plans, outcomes and other areas regarding internal audits.
+(5) The Companyʼs Internal Audit Office, as appropriate, reports to and coordinates with the Audit & Supervisory Committee on plans, outcomes and other areas regarding internal audits.